 Randy and I know the benefits first-hand of a keto diet, as it was the very tool God pointed us to when we were desperately seeking a solution for our poor health.
-You can read more about our journey on Our About Page.
-When we changed our diet now over three years ago, we began to understand ketosis and the role it played in health.
+You can read more about our personal journey on Our About Page.
+When we changed our diet now over three years ago, we began to understand ketosis and the role it played in our health.

 Lack of knowledge has caused many people to still confuse the pathological process of ketoacidosis with a natural and beneficial state of ketosis.
 Ketoacidosis happens when our body is extremely deficient in insulin due to diabetes 1 or 2, because blood sugar level are extremely high and uncontrolled.
 In the state of ketosis, the blood sugar is low and stable, there is a stark difference between the two.

 What Forms Ketones?

 Well, I’m glad you asked.
 We were created to use two major energy sources for energy.
 We can burn glucose (sugar) or ketones (fat).
 Most of the population uses glucose as their primary fuel.
 They rarely tap into their ketones and therefore never see the benefits.
 The main issue is that as a glucose burner they constantly give their bodies a steady stream of sugar, starches and proteins through a high carb diet.
 Unless they are in a fasted state they simply never see the power of ketones in their blood stream.

 The large amount of carbohydrates in our modern diets blocks ketone production.
 In contrast a low-carb keto diet that is moderate in protein, high in healthy fats helps produce ketones and use that as a more efficient fuel source.
 How?
 By breaking down the fatty-acids into ketone bodies, specifically acetoacetate, acetone and beta-hydroxy-butyrate.
 These ketones are released into the blood stream through our liver once insulin levels are low and the hepatic liver metabolism increases.